IngmarBitter/defenders/md/Salvation/Baptism.Catholic.md

 From a Catholic perspective, in the ordinary course God sacramentally applies saving grace in Baptism: for adults, Baptism follows obedient faith and repentance; for infants and those lacking reason, prevenient grace and the Church’s faith dispose them to receive the same gift.
 Scripture also records salvation-historical exceptions (e.g., Cornelius), and the Church recognizes desire/blood as extraordinary modes that do not replace the norm.

-Biblically, some texts speak simply of faith as the condition (e.g., Jn 3:16; Eph 2:8–9) without listing the sacramental response; others speak of Baptism as the instrumental means (Acts 2:38; Rom 6; 1 Pet 3:21).
+Biblically, some texts speak simply of faith as the condition (e.g., John 3:16; Eph.
+2:8–9) without listing the sacramental response; others speak of Baptism as the instrumental means (Acts 2:38; Rom.
+6; 1 Pet.
+3:21).
 The Catholic synthesis reads these not as competing but as complementary witnesses within the one economy Christ instituted.

 With this framing, we can contrast the two interpretive patterns as follows:

 **Baptism-completes-faith (necessary requirement, ordinary case):** Baptism is the divinely instituted occasion and instrument by which Christ’s atoning death and resurrection are applied to the believer.
 The sacrament is not a meritorious work; it is God’s action through a visible sign.
 For adults, obedient faith prepares and disposes the soul; in Baptism, God regenerates, forgives, gives the Spirit, and incorporates into the Church.
-This is why Scripture can say, without contradiction, that “baptism now saves you” (1 Pet 3:21), that we are “buried with him by baptism” (Rom 6:4), and that we “put on Christ” in Baptism (Gal 3:27).
+This is why Scripture can say, without contradiction, that “baptism now saves you” (1 Pet.
+3:21), that we are “buried with him by baptism” (Rom.
+6:4), and that we “put on Christ” in Baptism (Gal.
+3:27).

 **Obedient-faith (baptism as consequence):** When one has true, obedient faith—that Jesus is the divine Lord who died, was buried, rose, and reigns; that I have personally sinned and am under just condemnation; that I repent and trust His atoning death to clear my guilt—and I commit to make Him my Lord and to follow His commands—then God saves by applying Christ’s sacrifice and giving the indwelling Spirit.
 Baptism then follows as the first public step of obedience and solemn witness.
 Refusal to be baptized raises serious doubt about the authenticity of faith.
 Note the distinction between a sincere commitment to obey and a subsequent track record of obedience: on this view, saving faith may precede the first outward act, which Baptism then seals publicly; Baptism itself is not a meritorious work but a commanded sign that flows from salvation.